grncdr/node-any-db-adapter-spec/README.md

 ### Query.values

-The array of parameter values.
+The array of parameter values, if parameters in query.text are positional, or object of parameter names and values, if paremeters in query.text are named.

 ### Query.callback